APB9785/puzzles/README.md

 # puzzles
 Misc scripts from coding challenges

-The Lift:  Simulates an elevator service;  based on a CodeWars kata.
+The Lift:  Simulates an elevator service.  (puzzle from CodeWars)

-Poker Hands:  Compares two poker hands using Texas Hold 'em rules.
+Poker Hands:  Compares two poker hands using Texas Hold 'em rules.  (puzzle from CodeWars)